-Indicator number 4.3 Indicator title Percentage of complaints received investigated within 30 days Short definition All complaints received from the public must be attended to within 30 days by having contact with the complainant and reporting of the investigation of such complaint Purpose This indicator will ensure that cases of non-compliance are addressed within a reasonable time and a trust relationship is developed with the community who should work closely with authorities to address alcohol harms.
+Indicator number 4.3 Indicator title Percentage of complaints received investigated within 30 days Short definition All complaints received from the public must be attended to within 30 days by having contact with the complainant and reporting on the investigation of such complaint.
+Purpose This indicator will ensure that cases of non-compliance are addressed within a reasonable time and to develop a trust relationship with the community who should work closely with authorities to address alcohol harms.
 Although investigations may take longer to finalise, the indicator will ensure regular feedback to communities who are affected by the actions of irresponsible traders.
-Strategic Link VIP 1: Safe and Cohesive Communities (PSP 2019/24) Focus Area 2: Strengthened youth-at-risk referral pathways and child- and family-centred initiatives to reduce violence Output: Western Cape Liquor Amendment Bill enacted Intervention: WCG Alcohol-Related Harms Reduction Policy (WCLA amended) Source of data Complaints register which contains relevant information related to complaints Method of calculation Denominator: Number of complaints registered in complaints register Numerator: Number of complaints attended to within 30 days according to "Date attended to" Data limitation Certain complainants opt to remain anonymous which makes it difficult to keep contact with such complainants Type of indicator Service delivery indicator - direct impact - measure outputs Calculation type Cumulative year end Reporting cycle Quarterly Desired performance The performance should preferably not be less than target as set in APP Indicator responsibility Deputy Director: Compliance and Enforcement Spatial Information (where applicable) N/A Disaggregation of beneficiaries (where applicable) N/A Assumptions There will be sufficient capacity and resources to conduct inspections Means of verification Complaints register
+Source of data Complaints register which contains relevant information related to complaints.